revathi727/revathi727.github.io/_posts/2020-07-16-video_compression_and_frame_types.md

 These different algorithms for video frames are called picture types or frame types.

+A frame used as a reference for predicting other frames is called a **reference frame**.

 There are three major picture types or frame types used in the different video algorithms.

 * **I-FRAME (Intra-coded picture) or Key frame**: